karaoc/dayz.test/Server-settings.md

 Bool.
 If enabled, you can invite everyone from anywhere regardless of the distance.

 ### "EnableQuickMarker"
 Bool.
-If enabled, you can use quick marker system.

-### "EnableQuickMarker"
-Bool.
 If enabled allow players to use QuickMarkers (act like a ping ingame).

 # SafeZoneSettings